 The following summarises the major methods and assumptions used in estimating the fair values of the following financial instruments.

-a) Interest-bearing bank borrowings
+a) Interest-bearing bank borrowings and unconvertible bonds

-The fair value is estimated as the present value of future cash flows, discounted at current market interest rates for similar financial instruments.
+The fair value is estimated at the present value of future cash flows, discounted at the current market interest rates for similar financial instruments.